It's quite a time to be alive and aware at all of anything going on around you — as demonstrated in many of

 In the fourth installment of Amy Stewart's Kopp Sisters series, Deputy Constance Kopp, New Jersey's first female deputy sheriff, decides to help an inmate bound for the insane asylum after learning that she's being put away by her husband so he can play house with a new girlfriend.
 But her actions just might jeopardize the campaign of her mentor, Sheriff Heath, who is running for Congress.
 This is a riotous, thrilling book that's perfect for fall nights when it's too foggy to do anything but stay in with a good story.

-In She Would Be King, Wayétu Moore spins a story of Liberia's early years through the lens of three characters with unusual gifts: Gbessa, who has been exiled from her West African village and survives a viper attack; June Dey, who flees the plantation in Virginia on which he lives and works after an overseer notices his superhuman strength; and Norman Aragon, a mixed-race man who can literally fade from view.
+She Would Be King, Wayétu Moore spins a story of Liberia's early years through the lens of three characters with unusual gifts: Gbessa, who has been exiled from her West African village and survives a viper attack; June Dey, who flees the plantation in Virginia on which he lives and works after an overseer notices his superhuman strength; and Norman Aragon, a mixed-race man who can literally fade from view.
+Click here to buy.

 Get Even More From Bustle — Sign Up For The Newsletter